Baba

 Above, followers of XYZ have banded together in protest and started wantonly burning vehicles of the common public in the street.

-Why do people do this civil disobedience?
+Why do people engage in civil disobedience?

-Prout is against Satyágraha, also known as civil disobedience.
+Prout is against satyágraha, also known as civil disobedience.

 Why are people involved in 'civil disobedience' and who are they?

-Question: Are people involved in violent protests such as Satyágraha (civil disobedience) (सत्याग्रह), terrorists, or general people?
+Question: Are people involved in violent protests such as satyágraha (civil disobedience) (सत्याग्रह), terrorists, or general people?

-So such types of violence are very dangerous, and can be traced in history to violent events which started in the period of Indian independence movement and Gandhian era.
-Another name of Satyágraha (civil disobedience) is ándolan (protest, आन्दोलन).
+So such types of violence are very dangerous, and can be traced in history to violent events which started in the period of the Indian independence movement and the Gandhian era.
+Another name of satyágraha (civil disobedience) is ándolan (protest, आन्दोलन).
 In protests anything can happen such as police vehicles get burnt, other goods get burnt etc., and these are normal consequences.
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society; before Gandhi’s time, violent protests were not there.

 Civil disobedience brings all types of misery

-Prout is against Satyágraha.
-In Satyágraha (civil disobedience) there is not Satya nor ágraha.
-The consequences lead to loss of lives, public property, national economy, and increased consumer taxes.
+In satyágraha (civil disobedience) there is neither Satya nor ágraha.
+The consequences lead to the loss of lives and public property, and increased consumer taxes.
 Life becomes very difficult during such protests.
-For instance, violent protests are made by all political parties in India.
-Political parties call violent events as “band” (बन्द).
-During political party band everything remains closed for certain period of time (such as a day or half day); but whose loss is it when the offices, industries, and businesses remain closed?
-Low income group people who need daily wage to sustain their lives do not get a chance to work on such days leading to failure in their lives to meet the basic needs.
-Further, when the situation worsens military action also may be one of the options for the government, and during curfew it is only a loss of local and national economy along with harder struggle of people to obtain basic needs.
-Also during curfew agitated people may create further violence leading to loss of more lives either of military personnel or of general public.
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.
+For instance, in India, violent protests are started by all political parties and these violent events are called “band” (बन्द).
+During a political party band everything remains closed for a certain period of time (such as a day or half day); but whose loss is it when the offices, industries, and businesses remain closed?
+Low income people who need their daily wage to sustain their lives cannot work on such days so they struggle to meet their basic needs.
+Furthermore, if the situation worsens, the government may take military action and impose a curfew which not only causes a loss to the local and national economy but also makes it harder for people to meet their basic needs.
+And, during a curfew, agitated people may create further violence leading to the loss of more lives, either of military personnel or of the general public.

 Sikh genocide by civil disobedience followers, 8000 killed

-“The 1984 anti-Sikh riots, also known as the 1984 Sikh Massacre and the 1984 genocide of Sikhs, was a series of pogroms against Sikhs in India by anti-Sikh mobs (notably Congress Party members) in response to the assassination of Indira Gandhi by her Sikh bodyguards.
+“The 1984 anti-Sikh riots, also known as the 1984 Sikh Massacre and the 1984 genocide of Sikhs, was a series of pogroms against Sikhs in India by anti-Sikh mobs (notably Congress Party members) in response to the assassination of Indira Gandhi by her Sikh bodyguards.Deaths: (official) 2,800; (unofficial) 8,000.Perpetrators: Congress Party members.Date: 31 October – 3 November 1984.” [courtesy wikipedia]

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (2)

-Prout is against Satyágraha, also known as civil disobedience.
+Prout is against satyágraha, also known as civil disobedience.

 Example of civil disobedience